blr-today/website/cal/puttingscene.md

 ---
 > [Putting Scene](https://puttingscene.com/) is a Social Experiences platform rethinking how the tasteful & creative GenZs & Millennials hangout across metropolitan cities, globally.
-Venn curates third-party events, along with listing their own ticketed events.
+It curates third-party events, along with listing ticketed events.
 Both are included on this page.

 Events listed here are sourced from the listings at <https://puttingscene.com/>.